 How to Buy Shiba Inu

 Shiba Inu tokens trade on most major exchange platforms and are available to all interested users.
-Tokens are available on several centralized exchanges, such as Binance, Coinbase, Gemini, KuCoin, and FTX.
+Tokens are available on several centralized exchanges, such as Binance, Coinbase, and KuCoin.
 Users should note that providing personal information to complete the exchange’s know-your-customer (KYC) requirements is a compulsory part of the process if they decide to buy through a CEX.

 Users can select Shiba Inu (SHIB) on the marketplace and choose their preferred mode of purchase.
 Some exchanges allow direct fiat purchases depending on the particular fiat currency used or whether or not there are limiting laws in the buyer’s jurisdiction.
 Buyers may also swap cryptocurrencies they already own for SHIB if the pair exists.
 Also, peer-to-peer trading options may be available.